keystonejs/keystone/.changeset/fix-uuid-rel.md

 '@keystone-6/core': patch
 ---

-Fix UUID breaking relationship filters
+Fix malformed uuid's from breaking relationship filters when using POSTGRESQL